top of page

 This initiative – led by Pilot Projects – is designed to incentivise forest conservation by strengthening local and global value chains for forest products in Guyana!
 The Forest Value Creation Hubs will connect small timber and NTFP producers with reliable domestic markets and internationally recognised group certification to boost high-end niche exports.
 The Design Innovation and Training Hub will integrate traditional crafts with international design expertise, training artisans to create high-value furniture and interior products.

-This project offers a replicable model in Guyana to incentivize forest conservation by repositioning forest products in local value-creation systems and in national and international markets.
+The goal of this project is to pilot a replicable model in Guyana that incentivizes forest conservation by strengthening local value-creation systems and in national and international markets.
 It addresses infrastructure, institutional, equity, and market challenges that have constrained the forestry sector’s potential to support meaningful livelihoods in forest and coastal communities.
 This will be achieved through:

 1. Enhanced Forest Value Creation Hub